Practice question answers I lymphoid neoplasms

 1. C. Typical clinical presentation of Burkitt lymphoma.
 Pay attention to epidemiologic features.
 Genetic alteration for Burkitt lymphoma involves c-myc.
 Bcl2 is seen in follicular lymphoma; BRAF in hairy cell leukemia; cyclin D1 in mantle cell lymphoma; EWS in Ewing sarcoma, a tumor seen in children, characterized by small blue cells that are positive for CD99, but negative for CD45 and other lymphocytic markers such as CD10, CD20.

 2. A. Burkitt lymphomais associated with EB virus.
-HHV 8 is associated with primary effuse lymphoma.
+HHV 8 is associated with primary effusion lymphoma.
 HIV can be a factor of promoting Burkitt lymphoma, but in the group of immunodeficiency associated Burkitt lymphoma.
 This case is a typical endemic type Burkitt lymphoma.
 HPV is usually associated with carcinoma, especially squamous cell carcinoma.

 3. A. Although diffuse large B cell lymphoma may have similar immunohistochemistry profile, the cells are large and more pleomorphic, in contrast with Burkitt lymphoma, which usually has monotonous intermediate sized cells with round nuclei.
 Ewing sarcoma is positive for CD99 but negative lymphocytic markers such as CD10, CD20, and CD45.
 Follicular lymphoma are positive for CD10, but almost never has a proliferative index of 100%.
 Adenocarcinoma is usually positive for cytokeratin.